Field Day

 • In times of emergency, we provide radio communication support to federal, state and local government agencies and non-government organizations through our participation in the West Central NH Amateur Radio Emergency Service (ARES).
 All members are encouraged to join and get some basic training.

-• Provide and maintain a wide variety of radio communication facilities and equipment to support our missions, thanks in part to the long-term generosity of New Hampshire Public Television*, Carey Heckman W1EAR, Joe Truss KB1FDA, the Burden family and many others.
+• Provide and maintain a wide variety of radio communication facilities and equipment to support our missions, thanks in part to the long-term generosity of New Hampshire Public Television*, AT&T, Carey Heckman W1EAR, Joe Truss KB1FDA, the Burden family and many others.

 Licensing Courses and Exam Sessions

-TSRC periodically offers a “Tech-in-a-day” license class, followed by an exam session the same day.
+TSRC occasionally offers a “Tech-in-a-day” license class, followed by an exam session the same day.
 We also hold four or more license exam sessions every year.
 Watch this site for dates and information, or contact any officer for more information.

 We also hold licensing test sessions at least four times each year.
 Check our event listings on the main page for details.